yommieo/alx-system_engineering-devops/0x01-shell_permissions/README.md

 sudo chown newuser file name -this command changes user to the new owner of file.
 Touch filename creates an empty file.
 To change user permission
+To give x to ug and r to o chmod ug+x,o+r filename.